garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 | In JPA, if the value stored in the "managed" entity is changed (by calling setter method), there is a mechanism to reflect the changes in the relational database.
 | This mechanism is quite similar to the client software such as Table viewer with Edit functionality.
 | In client software such as Table viewer, if the value of viewer is changed, it is reflected in the database.
-However, in JPA, if the value of Java object (JavaBean) called "Entity" is changed, it is reflected in the database.
+While in JPA, if the value of Java object (JavaBean) called "Entity" is changed, it is reflected in the database.

 Basic JPA terminology
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""